Alan Merrill: UK

 In 1977 Merrill met and married fashion model Cathee Dahmen in London, and had their wedding reception at Mr Chow's in Knightsbridge.
 They subsequently had two children, Laura Ann Sachs and Allan Preston Sachs Jr. In 1980 they relocated to Queens, New York together with Cathee's daughter Sarah Beth Whiting from her previous marriage to Leonard Whiting.
-Their marriage ended in divorce, and in 1987 Merrill went on to marry Joanne (née Lisanti) and had a daughter, Allegra.
+Their marriage ended in divorce, and in 1987 Merrill went on to marry Joanna (née Lisanti), with whom he had a second daughter, Allegra Sachs.